cosmos72/schemesh/README.md

 For more complex tasks, it seamlessly integrates a full Chez Scheme REPL.

 Features:
-- [x] REPL with multi-line editing, history and parentheses highlighting
+- [x] REPL with multi-line editing and parentheses highlighting
+- [x] persistent history, searchable with PageUp and PageDown keys
+- [x] shortcuts to execute commands by pressing a single key: KP- KP+
 - [ ] cut-and-paste
 - [x] context-sensitive autocompletion
 - [x] dual syntax parsing, allows mixing Scheme and shell expressions